(iv) Rights, preferences and restrictions attached to Equity shares

 Liquidity risk is the risk that the company will encounter difficulty in meeting the obligations associated with its financial liabilities.
 The company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the company's reputation.

 Beginning with F.Y 2017-18, the Company faced liquidity problems in realisation of amounts due from debtors.
 This has resulted in the company facing liquidity issues and being unable to service its debt obligation.
 The Company has been classified as non performing asset (NPA) by Consortium Bankers.
 The Bankers have filed for a recovery case against the company in National Company Law Tribunal, Mumbai in December, 2017 under Indian Bankruptcy Law.
 The NCLT Court appointed Interim Resolution Professional Mr. Subodh Kumar Agrawal on admission of matter vide NCLT Order dated 14th May, 2018 subsequently confirmed as Resolution Professional by Committee of Creditors (CoC).
 A resolution plan submitted by Taguda Pte Ltd, a successful bidder has been voted in favour by the CoC and subsequently approved by the NCLT, Mumbai vide its order dated 3rd February, 2022 read with NCLAT order dated 11th March, 2022.
 Interim Monitoring Agency (IMA) was formed on 15th March, 2022 to implement the approved Resolution Plan.
 As part of the implementation of resolution plan and conditions precedent thereto, Company has applied for various approvals to regulatory authorities mainly, Bombay Stock Exchange (BSE) and Reserve Bank of India (RBI).
 The approval from RBI is yet to be received by the Company.
 The Hon'ble NCLT Mumbai issued an order on December 8, 2023, granting a two-month period for the Resolution Applicant to execute the Resolution Plan.
 As no payment was received from Resolution Applicant M/s Taguda Pte Ltd, on February 9, 2024, the secured financial lenders of the company, led by State Bank of India, invoked the Bid Bond and Performance Security funds deposited by the Resolution Applicant totaling Rs.
 1813.46 Lakh (including Rs.
 160.74 Lakh in interest earned on the Bid Bond Money held as a Fixed Deposit), which have been forfeited.
-The matter is pending before NCLAT.
+The matter is pending before NCLAT/NCLT.
 Pending final outcome, the Company faces the Risk of going concern, liquidity.

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: Interest rate risk, currency risk and other price risk such as equity price risk and commodity risk.
 Financial Instruments affected by financial risk includes loan and borrowing, deposits and Investments.